ChooseWhy Choose This Program?

 What Will You Learn?

-The Meyerhoff Arts Center, located in the heart of the campus, houses the program's offices, the studios for design, drawing, painting, printmaking, sculpture, and photography, and its seminar and lecture rooms.
-The digital imaging studios are housed in the Athenaeum.
-Learn More
+The Meyerhoff Arts Center, located in the heart of the campus, houses the program's offices, the studios for drawing, painting, printmaking, sculpture & 3D, ceramics, print media, and its seminar and lecture rooms.
+Photography and digital media courses (imaging, sound/sonic art, video, interactive media, kinetic imagery, and animation) utilize one of two digital classrooms located in Van Meter.

 DoWhat Will You Do?